 Our school began this programme in 1998 when it was then called the NCVA awards.
-Over the last 10 years it has evolved into a major course framework in the school for many of our senior pupils.
-The school has been awarded the FETAC Quality
+Over the last 20 years it has evolved into a major course framework in the school for many of our senior pupils (initially as FETAC and now as QQI).

 We provide modules from Levels 1 to 4.

 |Music Appreciation||Food and Cookery|

 |Personal Effectiveness||Horticulture||Computer Literacy|

 |Mathematics||Craft Print||Preparation for Work|